kyma-project/template-repository/docs/operator/ns2/03-10-operations.md

 <!--Please create only one single document with multiple sections for your Operations documentation.
 Our goal is to display all Operations content for a service on a single page so that the operators can quickly search for information using the search function.-->

 <!--Recommended sections:
+## Configuration

+Desribe Helm charts parameters and configuration values used during installation.

+Provide details on  any injected configuration that the component expects.
+For example, ConfigMaps and/or Secrets.

 ## REST API {if applicable}